-The widespread prejudice that multiple inheritance is something "dangerous" or "bad" is mostly nourished by programming languages with poorly implemented multiple inheritance mechanisms and above all by improper usage of it.
+The widespread prejudice that multiple inheritance is something poorly implemented multiple inheritance mechanisms and above all by improper usage of it.
 Java doesn't even support multiple inheritance, while C++ supports it.
 Python has a sophisticated and well-designed approach to multiple inheritance.